-Summary: To be saved we must repent, be baptized, and keep the commandments of God.
-However, the difficulty in this process is enduring to the end in keeping the commandments.
+Summary: To be saved we must repent, be baptized, and endure in keeping the commandments of God to the end.
+It’s fairly easy to be baptized and to repent, however, the difficulty comes in enduring to the end in keeping the commandments.
 But what does it mean to endure and when is the end?
-This article seeks to answer both questions.
+This article seeks to answer both of these questions.

 In Alma 7:15,6 we read: “go forth, and show unto your God that ye are willing to repent of your sins and enter into a covenant with him to keep his commandments, and witness it unto him this day by going into the waters of baptism.
 And whosoever doeth this, and keepeth the commandments of God from thenceforth, the same will remember that I say unto him, yea, he will remember that I have said unto him, he shall have eternal life according to the testimony of the Holy Spirit, which testifieth in me.”

 In this sermon Alma tells us that to be saved we must do three things.
 The first is to show God that we are willing to repent.
 The second is that we need to make a covenant with him that we will keep his commandments, and we formalize this covenant “by going into the waters of baptism.”
 In other words, being baptized is similar in purpose to us putting our signature on a contract.
 The third thing we must do from that point forward is to honor that contract or covenant by keeping the commandments of God.

 If we do those three things Alma then says that we “shall have eternal life.”
 The word “shall” has a very specific meaning.
 It doesn’t mean, we might, or maybe, or that there is a possibility that we will gain eternal life.
 It specifically means that we are assured or guaranteed that we will achieve this goal.
 In this sermon Alma says that according to the testimony he received from the Holy Spirit, if we do these three things it is an absolute sure thing that we will gain eternal life.
 There are no ifs, buts, or maybes about it.